• Skip to primary navigation

 • Using fresh fish filets makes this so much healthier than store-bought.

-• Kids love them not only because they taste great but are fun to dip!
+• Kids love them not only because they taste great but also because they are fun to dip!

 • It's such an easy recipe!
 If you've checked out my air fryer tilapia recipe you'll know what the air fryer can do with a piece of fish in minutes!